Your Move: History

 Bunnell's sole composition for the album was the psychedelic-tinged "My Dear."
 The album ended with "Someday Woman," an acoustic-driven track written by Beckley, Bill Mumy, and Robert Haimer.

+The album contains the cover version of the song "Your Move" which was originally sung by Doug Parkinson.

 Your Move was first issued in the CD format in the United States by the now-defunct One Way Records in 1998.

+Album cover

+The album cover features both band members playing chinese checkers near the ocean.

 Reception

 The album was released in June 1983.
 "The Border", featuring Bunnell's reworked lyrics, strings by the Royal Philharmonic Orchestra and an energetic saxophone solo by Raphael Ravenscroft, hit number 33 on the Billboard singles chart - what would turn out to be America's last Top 40 pop hit to date.
 The single fared far better on adult contemporary radio, peaking at number 4.
 This even bettered "You Can Do Magic," which had peaked at number 5 on the adult contemporary charts the year before.
 However, lacking a major hit single, Your Move was unable to replicate the success of View From The Ground, peaking at number 81 on the Billboard album charts.
 With that, America's collaboration with Ballard came to an end.

 Allmusic's retrospective review panned the album, asserting that it follows the trends of 1983 pop radio but fails to show any inspiration.
 They singled out "The Border" as the one strong piece on the album, concluding "There's a distinct lack of spark in the material, production, and performance".

 The song "Love's Worn Out Again" was a hit in the Philippines in the '80s and remains to be one of the known America songs in the country to this date.